rknightuk/robblewis.me-jekyll/_posts/2013/2013-09-19-craig-federighi-on-features.md

 title: Craig Federighi on Features
 permalink: /craig-federighi-on-features
 layout: post
+excerpt: "This applies way outside the realms of just consumer electronics.
+If you're going to do something, make sure it works and make sure it works well.
+Don't do features just for the hell of it."
 link: http://www.businessweek.com/articles/2013-09-19/cook-ive-and-federighi-on-the-new-iphone-and-apples-once-and-future-strategy
 link-title: Apple Chiefs Discuss Strategy, Market Share—and the New iPhones
 category: quotes